 Pursuant to the Articles of Association, shareholders may cast their votes in writing to the Board of Directors prior to the Annual General Meeting (postal votes).
 Furthermore, voting rights may be exercised by means of written and dated proxies in accordance with the relevant laws in force at any given time.

 Both postal and proxy votes must consider each individual item on the agenda.
-The forms to be used for postal and proxy voting are available on www.chr-hansen.com.
+The form to be used for postal and proxy voting is available on www.chr-hansen.com.

-The proxy form for the Annual General Meeting for 2014/15 allowed shareholders to consider each individual item on the agenda.
+The proxy/postal voting form for the Annual General Meeting for 2015/16 allowed shareholders to consider each individual item on the agenda.